 If there was any glimmer of hope that President Trump would be a better man than he was on the campaign trail, it died this week.
-Because in addition to remaining a compulsive liar and perpetuating his crooked financial dealings, Trump added traitor to his resumé over the last 48 hours.
+Because in addition to remaining a compulsive liar and perpetuating his crooked financial dealings, Trump added traitor to his resumé.
 Here’s how.

 The U.S. concludes Russia hacked the U.S. election, and Obama issues unprecedented sanctions.

 On Wednesday, Dec.
 29, the FBI and Department of Homeland Security issued a 13-page joint analysis report (JAR-16-20296), detailing “the tools and infrastructure used by the Russian civilian and military Intelligence Services (RIS) to compromise and exploit networks and endpoints associated with the U.S. election.”
 In short, the United States has officially stated, in writing, that Russia engaged in state-sponsored cyber attacks on the United States, with the express purpose of influencing the 2016 election.

 President Obama immediately issued an executive order to levy an unprecedented diplomatic and economic response, including ejecting 35 Russian diplomats, closing two Russian compounds, (in NY and MD) sanctioning two Russian intelligence agencies (the FSB and GRU), four of their high-ranking officials, and three companies.

 How true patriots respond to acts of aggression against the United States of America